What About the People!

-What About the People? is a joint 1961 book of verse by Dorothy Hewett (1923-2002) and Merv Lilley (1919-2014).
+What About the People! is a joint 1950 book of verse by Dorothy Hewett (1923-2002) and Merv Lilley (1919-2014).
 It was the first book-length publication of poetry by either poet.
-What About the People? represented much of their significant output up to that time.The 1962 reprinting contained 43 poems by Lilley and 31 by Hewett, with one poem probably composed jointly.
+What About the People! represented much of their significant output up to that time.
+The 1962 reprinting contained 43 poems by Lilley and 31 by Hewett, with one poem probably composed jointly.

+The original version of the book existed only as a gestetnered copy in 1950.
+The collection was not published in book form until 1962.

 Many of the poems were in rhyming couplets with choruses, which attracted aspiring folk musicians.
-More than a dozen poems were set to music, and some, especially “Weevils in the Flour” have become part of the Australian folk music canon.
+More than a dozen poems were set to music, and some, especially “Weevils in the Flour” and "Norman Brown" have become part of the Australian folk music canon.